 Conclusion

 This was just a quick introduction to mountain bikes.
-You can learn more about them in my How to choose a mountain bike guide.
+You can learn more about them in my How to Choose a Mountain Bike Guide.
+It includes a detailed description of mountain bike types and the discipline they are suitable for.